How to end a tenancy before you move in

-You may be able to end the contract if you can show you only agreed to it because the landlord or agent told you something that was not true.
+You may be able to end the contract if you only signed it because the landlord or agent told you something that was not true.
 This is called a misleading action.

 No written agreement

-You may not have a binding agreement if you have discussed entering into a tenancy but haven’t taken any further steps to agree a contract.
+You may not have a binding agreement if you have discussed entering into a tenancy but have not taken any further steps to agree a contract.

-For example, if you have paid a holding deposit, but you haven’t moved in, and you are waiting for the agent to draw up the tenancy agreement.
+For example, if you have paid a holding deposit, but you have not moved in, and you are waiting for the agent to draw up the tenancy agreement.

 If you move in without a written agreement